mongodb/specifications/source/sessions/driver-sessions.rst

 :2017-11-21: Drivers MUST NOT send a session ID for unacknowledged writes
 :2018-01-10: Note that MongoClient must retain highest clusterTime
 :2018-01-10: Update test plan for drivers without APM
+:2018-01-11: Clarify that sessions require replica sets or sharded clusters